u1273400/thesis/bib.md

 * Bibliography

+@article{ardila2019common,
+  title={Common voice: A massively-multilingual speech corpus}, author={Ardila, Rosana and Branson, Megan and Davis, Kelly and Henretty, Michael and Kohler, Michael and Meyer, Josh and Morais, Reuben and Saunders, Lindsay and Tyers, Francis M and Weber, Gregor}, journal={arXiv preprint arXiv:1912.06670}, year={2019}
+}

 @article{bahdanau2014neural,
   title={Neural machine translation by jointly learning to align and translate}, author={Bahdanau, Dzmitry and Cho, Kyunghyun and Bengio, Yoshua},